Costermonger: History

-In London's Bethnal Green, hostilities between authorities and costers reached a crescendo by the late 1870s.
+In London's Bethnal Green, hostilities between authorities and costers reached a peak by the late 1870s.
 The vestry, claiming that costers were obstructing the streets, contributing to street litter and encouraging gambling and prostitution, resurrected an ancient law to prevent street trading at certain times.
 They created a Street Regulation Committee and employed a salaried Street Inspector to oversee compliance.
 They insisted that coffee stalls close by 7.30am daily, precisely when workers, on their way to work, might be in need of a hot drink.
 Some 700 local residents petitioned against the laws.
 In spite of the apparent public support, the vestry's persistence resulted in many street vendors being fined.
 Costermongers in the markets of Club Street and Sclater Street were subject to verbal abuse, had their stalls overturned, their barrows and carts impounded and occasionally their products tipped down a nearby drain.

 In February, 1888, the Bethnall Green Costermongers' and Stallkeepers' Society was formed.
 Its primary aim was to fight prosecutions against costers with the help of a solicitor, who was paid a retainer.
 When the group learned that similar crackdowns on costers were occurring in St Luke's Parish and St Georges Parish, the group broadened its base, by forming the London United Costermongers' League.
 Public support was very much on the side of the costermongers.
 Members of the public were skeptical of the vestry's motivations and believed that shopkeepers were using the issue to eliminate the cheaper produce in order to reduce competitive pressures.
 Justice of the Peace, Montagu Williams, visited Sclater Street personally and concluded that the vestry had little cause for complaint.
 From then on, the justices ensured that stall-holders were given minimal fines, taking much of the steam out of the vestry's programme of opposition.
 The costers also pleaded for assistance from a philanthropist, the Earl of Shaftesbury, who pressed the costers' case with the vestry.
 Punitive orders were eventually rescinded.

 The events surrounding the costermongers' resistance to various attempts to eradicate them from the streets only heightened their animosity towards the police, which could be extreme.
 For many members of the working class, the costermongers' highly-visible resistance made them heroes.
 As one historian noted: